Kirti Mishra, PhD

 About

 I am passionate about applying dynamics and control principles to address problems of societal value and integrating the knowledge generated into my teaching.
 My past work includes applications in automotive systems, renewable energy generation, and, more recently, robotics.
-Through these projects, I have developed theoretically sound learning control methods that have a broader impact.

 Educational & Professional Experience